bchikara/SpaceScrible/README.md

 - Node.js + npm
 - Xcode (for Swift/macOS app)
 - React Native CLI + Android/iOS simulator
+- **Python and necessary libraries (e.g., TensorFlow, PyTorch, etc. - as required by your `gesture_recognition` service)**
-- All devices connected to same local network (for WebSocket to work)
+- All devices connected to the same local network (for WebSocket communication)

 ---